 The University has a strong reputation for delivering high-quality, innovative, and contemporary nurse education.
-This exciting and transformational BSc (Hons) Nursing programme has been developed collaboratively with practice partners, service users and students, in response to both policy and regulatory developments including; Shape of Caring: Raising the Bar (2015), The NHS Long Term Plan (2019), the Nursing and Midwifery Council (NMC 2018) Standards for Nursing which include: Future Nurse: Standards of Proficiency for Registered Nurses and Realising Professionalism: Part 1, 2 & 3.
+This exciting and transformational BSc (Hons) Nursing programme has been developed collaboratively with practice partners, service users and students, in response to both policy and regulatory developments including; Shape of Caring: Raising the Bar (2015), The NHS Long Term Plan (2019), the Nursing and Midwifery Council (NMC) Standards for Nursing which include Part 1; Standards framework for nursing and midwifery education (2023), Part 2; Standards for student supervision and assessment (2023), Part 3: Standards for pre-registration nursing programmes (2023) and Future Nurse: Standards of proficiency for registered nurses (2018).
 At its heart is the recognition that nursing is an evolving professional, practice-based and academic discipline.